 Inability to close the eye on the affected side of the face

-The symptoms of Bell's palsy may look like other health problems, such as Guillain-Barre syndrome, myasthenia, and multiple sclerosis.
-Always see your?healthcare provider for a diagnosis.
+The symptoms of Bell palsy may look like other health problems, such as Guillain-Barre syndrome, myasthenia, and multiple sclerosis.
+Always see your healthcare provider for a diagnosis.

-Your healthcare provider can usually diagnose Bell?s palsy by looking at your symptoms.
-There are no specific tests used to diagnose Bell?s palsy.
+Your healthcare provider can usually diagnose Bell palsy by looking at your symptoms.
+There are no specific tests used to diagnose Bell palsy.
 But your healthcare provider may order tests to rule out other conditions that can cause similar symptoms and to determine the extent of nerve involvement or damage.
 These tests may include:

-Electromyography (EMG) to determine the extent of the nerve involvement
+Electromyography to determine the extent of the nerve involvement

 MRI or CT scan to find out if there is a structural cause for your symptoms

-If a specific cause for Bell?s palsy is identified, such as infection, that cause will be treated.
+If a specific cause for Bell palsy is identified, such as infection, that cause will be treated.
 Otherwise, the symptoms are treated as needed.

-One uniformly recommended treatment for Bell's palsy is protecting the eye from drying at night or while working at a computer.
+One treatment usually advised is protecting the eye from drying at night or while working at a computer.
 Eye care may include eye drops during the day, ointment at bedtime, or a moisture chamber at night.
-This helps protect the cornea from being scratched, which is crucial to the management of Bell's palsy.
+This helps protect the cornea from being scratched.
+This is very important to manage Bell palsy.

 Your healthcare provider will prescribe other treatment for your condition based on the severity of your symptoms and your health history.
-Other treatment options include:
+Other treatment choices include: